Skip to content

 When you're done customizing your trigger step, click Continue.

-Next, click Test Trigger so Zapier will create a test event to make sure the trigger is working properly.
-Once the test runs successfully, click Continue.
+Next, click Test Trigger.
+Zapier will create a test event to make sure the trigger is working properly.
+Once the test runs successfully, click Continue with selected record.

 Step 2: Connect your action app